django/djangoproject.com/README.rst

 SVG, webfonts.

-We're following `Mozilla's example <https://wiki.mozilla.org/Support/Browser_Support>`_ when it comes to categorize browser support.
+We're following `Mozilla's example <https://wiki.mozilla.org/Support/Browser_Support>`_ when it comes to categorizing browser support.

 - Desktop browsers, except as noted below, are **A grade**, meaning that everything needs to work.